-New Volunteers as "Sri Lanka Sumithrayos"
+New Volunteers As "Sri Lanka Sumithrayos"

-Hi Young Lads & Ladies, have you heard of Sri Lanka Sumithrayo and their services to our community?
+Have you heard of Sri Lanka Sumithrayo and their services to our community?

 If you are a person with a passion to help the needy, distressed people and wish to bring smiles on their faces, here is an opportunity –

-- The members of this organization are Volunteers and contribute a minimum of 4 hours a week to offer support to needy people – listen to the pain of the people who face difficulties and challenging tasks in order to help them to help themselves in easing out the situations whatever it may be.
+- The members of this organisation are Volunteers and contribute a minimum of 4 hours a week to offer support to needy people – listen to the pain of the people who face difficulties and challenging tasks in order to help them to help themselves in easing out the situations whatever it may be.

 - Active Listening is a powerful skill, which can help anyone who needs help, like loneliness, distress or any problems that they cannot cope with.